forlond/phpunit-testing-tools/docs/psr_log.md

 The default behaviour for the `strict` mode is `true`.

-Notes:
+> [!NOTE]

-- When a log message matches something expected, that log message is not considered again for the remaining expectations.
+> When a log message matches something expected, that log message is not considered again for the remaining
+> expectations.
 The test fails if the same expectation is added more than once.

+> [!NOTE]
-- When a log message is not found for an expectation, then the test fails.
+> When a log message is not found for an expectation, then the test fails.

 ### Examples